pump-io/pump-io.github.io/src/blog/pump.io-5.1.1-docker-images-and-node-4.md

 Several months ago I [landed] a patch from contributor [Camilo QS][] fixing a bug in pump.io's session handling in a route serving uploads.
 This bug made it so that non-public uploads would always return HTTP 403 Unauthorized, even if the user actually _was_ authorized.
 Clearly, this makes uploads unusable for people who don't like to post everything publicly.
 [Evan][] suggested that we should backport this bugfix since it's so high-impact, and I agree.
 So that's what pump.io 5.1.1 contains: a bugfix for uploads.
 Since it's a patch release 5.1.1 is a drop-in replacement for any 5.x pump.io release, so I'd highly encourage administrators to upgrade as soon as it's convenient.
 We'd also love it if you [file any bugs you find][], and feel free to get in touch with the [community][] if you need help or have questions.
 As a reminder, you can subscribe to our [low-volume announce mailing list][ml] to get email when we put out new releases like this.
 Also, I would be remiss if I didn't mention that my signing key setup has changed temporarily - see [here][keys] if you want to cryptographically verify the 5.1.1 release.

+If you're on an npm-based install, you can upgrade with `npm install -g pump.io@5.1.1`.
+If you're on a source-based install, you can upgrade by integrating the latest commits in the `5.1.x` branch.
+See [here][changelog] for the changelog.

 But that's not all. pump.io 5.1.1 also includes another exciting change: with this release, we've integrated automation to relase pump.io Docker images too.

 # Docker images